vedph/cadmus-renovella-app/README.md

 window.__env.apiUrl = "https://renovella.unisi.it:40393/api/";
 ```

-3. build a new image for production: `docker build . -t vedph2020/cadmus-renovella-app:1.0.11-prod`.
+3. build a new image for production: `docker build . -t vedph2020/cadmus-renovella-app:1.2.0-prod`.
 The production version is labeled like this one, with `-prod` suffix.

 ## History

+- 2022-02-14: upgraded to Angular 13.2.2 and generated production image `1.2.0-prod`.
 - 2021-11-11: upgraded to Angular 13.
 - 2021-10-17: replaced `DocReference` and `PersonName` (now `ProperName`) with models from bricks. `CitedPerson` is now a submodel of this project so that it does no more depends on Itinera.
 This is a breaking change.
 See the [core](https://github.com/vedph/cadmus-renovella) repository for more.